 4. Supervision and study plan (Fill in electronically, print and sign together with the supervisor/-s and the head of subject) NB!
 At least one of the supervisors should have access to UTU IT-systems (utu user account).
 Additional information is available at the Faculty of Medicine webpage, under the “Supervision” section.

-5. Degree certificates and transcripts of study record
+5. Degree certificates and transcript of study records

 7. Copy of a valid passport